autoplot/installers/javapackager/windows/README.md

 ```

 Open the file `make-exe-installer.bat` and update the following variables for
-your build machine an version of Autoplot:
+your build machine and version of Autoplot:
  * INNO_PATH
  * PACKAGER
  * VERNUM